manavsu/learn_c/README.md

 # C

+Created in order to help myself and others learn C.

-There are a set of modules, use the `README.md` of each to get an idea of what you'll need to know to complete the module as well as what files to edit. \
+There are a set of modules, use the `README.md` of each to get an idea of what you'll need to know to complete the module as well as what files to edit.

 Use `make test` to run tests, make them all pass to complete the module.